 I.e. ads that look like (or actually were) made by users.

-There are many ways to leverage this format: copy written from the user perspective, unedited videos of products, captions with the same design as organic content, etc. Ads like the above that I’ve run performed almost twice as well as more traditional, brand-heavy ads, especially on younger platforms like Snapchat and Tiktok.
+There are many ways to leverage this format: copy written from the user perspective, unedited videos of products, captions with the same design as organic content, etc. Ads like the above that I’ve run performed almost twice as well as more brand-heavy ads, especially on younger platforms like Snapchat and Tiktok.

 At its core, influencer marketing is very similar to this – ads that look like they’re organic posts by users you follow.
-The challenge with influencer though was the difficulty to drive ROI, because tracking can be difficult, costs are quite high and organic posts are more ephemeral than ads.
+The challenge with influencer though was the difficulty to drive ROI, because tracking can be difficult, costs are quite high, and organic posts are more ephemeral than ads.
 An approach I’ve increasingly seen is to use influencer marketing both as its own channel and as a way to make new creative.
-By negotiating the right to use the influencer’s post in ads, the decrease in CPI from running it as an ad often made the initial cost of the post well worth it.
+By negotiating the right to use the influencer’s post in ads, the decrease in CPI from running it as an ad often makes the initial cost of the post well worth it.